cairo-book/cairo-book/src/ch14-01-00-contract-storage.md

 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_simple_storage/src/lib.cairo:storage}}
 ```

 The `Storage` struct is a [struct][structs] like any other, except that it **must** be annotated with the `#[storage]` attribute.
 This annotation tells the compiler to generate the required code to interact with the blockchain state, and allows you to read and write data from and to storage.
-This struct can contain any type that implements the `Store` trait, including other structs, enums, as well as [Storage Mappings][storage mappings], [Storage Vectors][storage vecs] and [Storage Nodes][storage nodes].
+This struct can contain any type that implements the `Store` trait, including other structs, enums, as well as [Storage Mappings][storage mappings], [Storage Vectors][storage vecs], and [Storage Nodes][storage nodes].
 In this section, we'll focus on simple storage variables, and we'll see how to store more complex types in the next sections.

 [storage mappings]: ./ch14-01-01-storage-mappings.md
 [storage vecs]: ./ch14-01-02-storage-vecs.md